 Consider the size of your space

 A restaurant kitchen should be proportionate to the restaurant size - or the seats in the restaurant, rather.
 A general rule is that every seat in the restaurant needs 5 equivalent square feet of kitchen space.
 For example, a 50 seat restaurant needs a 250 square foot kitchen.

 The shape of your space will fundamentally determine how people can move safely within it.
 For example, if your space has an island then everyone has to move comfortably around the outside edge.
 Consider where the doors and exits are too.

 Some restaurants are multi-story so you'll have to think about the food service, and how big your kitchen will need to be to accommodate such a large space.
 A very large, multi-level restaurant will need a large kitchen, and a clear path for exits and entrances to reduce workplace accidents.
-A staff service lift may be a nessecity in a busy restaurant, but this comes at a cost.
+A staff service lift, for kitchen porters or waiters, may be a necessity in a busy restaurant, but this comes at a cost.

 Natural light is important for well-being.
 Consider placing your kitchen in an area with both natural and artificial light.
 Think about getting sunlight lamps to help with food service at night as well.
 Natural light, however, can cause glare at certain times of the day so safety considerations must be made like shades during sunset.
 Natural light will boost staff well-being too.

 Commercial kitchen windows shouldn't be fewer than 10% of the total floor area.
 You can use skylights or views of open spaces.
 Window position should be carefully planned.
 Kitchen light should be about 160 lux.
 Food prep, cooking, and washing areas should be 240 lux, whilst dessert presentation and cake decorating need around 400-800 lux of light (400 lux is the illuminate equivalent of sunrise or sunset on a clear day).
 Read more about artificial versus natural light here.